Randomystick/CS50/Week 3/questions.md

 ## What value does `copy.c` assign to `padding` if `bi.biWidth` is `3`?

-RGBTRIPLE = ¡°encapsulates¡± three bytes: one blue, one green, and one red padding = (4 - (bi.biWidth * sizeof(RGBTRIPLE)) % 4) % 4
+RGBTRIPLE = Â¡Â°encapsulatesÂ¡Â± three bytes: one blue, one green, and one red padding = (4 - (bi.biWidth * sizeof(RGBTRIPLE)) % 4) % 4
         = (4 - (3 * 3) % 4 ) % 4
         = 3